 Day 3 – Wind & Hinterglemm

-We woke up on day 3 and checked the lift/gondola status and realized that we were going to be stuck in Hinterglemm for a second day.
+We woke up on day 3, checked the lift/gondola status, and realized that we would be stuck in Hinterglemm for a second day.
 We wasted no time with the north-facing slope and instead focused on areas A and B. It was an extremely windy day with low visibility, especially at the peak (Zwolferkogel).

-Although run availability was limited on our third day, it was a successful day.
+Although run availability was limited on our third day, it was successful.

 Day 4 – Overcast & Saalbach

-Due to our late departure from Hinterglemm and our need for both lunch and après-ski, we had a limited number of hours to ski so we played around in Skicircus areas H and I. It was nice but not my favorite area of the Skicircus.
+Due to our late departure from Hinterglemm and our need for both lunch and après-ski, we had limited hours to ski, and we played around in Skicircus areas H and I. It was nice but not my favorite area of the Skicircus.

-There are two sides of Luis Alm – a cafeteria and a restaurant/bar (with table service).
-Both have dedicated interior seating sections and there is a shit ton of outdoor seating for those sunny après-ski days!
+Luis Alm has two sides – a cafeteria and a restaurant/bar with table service.
+Both have dedicated interior seating sections, and there is a ton of outdoor seating for those sunny après-ski days!

-What the Skicircus lacked in ski racks, they made up for with their super modern gondolas and lifts.
+The Skicircus lacked ski racks, but they made up for this with their super modern gondolas and lifts.
 Seriously, some of the gondola/lift stations are architectural works of art!